twak/chordatlas/README.md

 # chordatlas: BigSUR implementation

-chordatlas is an urban data fusion research platform from UCL, in particular it contains an implementation of [BigSUR](http://geometry.cs.ucl.ac.uk/projects/2017/bigsur/). [video](https://youtu.be/FMCp-D9rEgI?t=6m28s).
+chordatlas is an urban data fusion research platform from UCL, in particular it contains an implementation of [BigSUR](http://geometry.cs.ucl.ac.uk/projects/2017/bigsur/). this [video](https://youtu.be/FMCp-D9rEgI?t=6m28s) shows the system in use.

 ![interface pic which melts your eyes](https://raw.githubusercontent.com/twak/chordatlas/22b4513bb2e1ac8c9bc1034c4b187025346f5d1a/wiki/pic.jpg)